BrandonXu6106/obsidianpublish/content/thoughts/game theory.md

 ### Equilibrium

 This rule subsumes the rules for Dominance and Admissibility.
-Any solution using Dominance or Admissibility is also a [[Nash equilibrium]].
+Any solution using Dominance or Admissibility is also a [[Nash equilibrium](Nash%20equilibrium.md).

 Minimax condition: For two-person zero-sum games in particular, a pair of (pure) strategies is an equilibrium if and only if its payoff is the minimum on its row and the maximum on its column